buddhamagnet/cv/README.md

 manner of organisations, from working as a single freelancer, through a number of startups and consultancies, to large companies including [Sun Microsystems](http://sun.com) and [The Economist](http://economist.com).

+## SKILLSET

+* **Go**: working with Go for nearly 3 years now, building out an event-driven distributed content platform at The Economist.
+Instrumental in bringing the language to the organization, securing training with Bill Kennedy and mentoring new hires.
+Outside The Economist, contributed to numerous Go OSS projects and open sourced some libraries we built in house.
+Also work closely with [Todd McLeod](https://www.udemy.com/course/learn-how-to-code/#instructor-1), who created the best-selling Go courses on Udemy, on his [social education platform](https://greatercommons.com/).
+* Example OSS contributions to [bluemonday](https://github.com/microcosm-cc/bluemonday/commits?author=buddhamagnet) and [Docker](https://github.com/docker/docker/commit/6fd8e485c85c4f8ca62578d0840bdeddc4cba151).
+Example of a library open sourced from The Economist - [ramlapi](https://github.com/EconomistDigitalSolutions/ramlapi).
-Primarily a back end developer (started with Java back in the 90s), I have been working with [Go](https://golang.org) for around three years, and make heavy use of Python and bash in day to day development tasks.
-I did a fair amount of Ruby in previous projects (including contributing to Rails), and recent work has involved use of Lua, primarily in Openresty.
-I also write a lot of Javascript and have both worked on front end teams utilising [React](https://reactjs.org/) and [Redux](http://redux.js.org/), as well as developing in [GraphQL](http://graphql.org/) and building AWS Lambda functions for event-driven systems.
+* **JavaScript**: fully proficient in ES6 and have both worked directly on the Ecconomist front end team and providing support from the content platform.
+Technologies included [React](https://reactjs.org/) and [Redux](http://redux.js.org/), as well as developing in [GraphQL](http://graphql.org/) and building AWS Lambda functions for event-driven systems.
+* **Python**: conversant with Python 3, which is used for a fleet of Lambda functions at The Economist.
+* **Ruby**: not so much these days, but did a large amount of Ruby and Rails back in the day, including contributions to the [Rails framework itself](http://contributors.rubyonrails.org/contributors/dave-goodchild/commits).
+* **Cloud and back end**: I am also a cloud native, primarily working with AWS and serverless with a large stack of technologies including bash, ElasticSearch, Varnish, Nginx, Lua, Lambda, EC2, SQS, SNS, Docker, and S3.

-I am deep into [Elixir](https://elixir-lang.org/) and [Clojure](https://clojure.org/) right now as a big fan of functional programming.
+I am also deep into [Elixir](https://elixir-lang.org/) and [Clojure](https://clojure.org/) right now as a big fan of functional programming.

-I am pursuing many of the [Exercism](https://exercism.io/profiles/buddhamagnet) tracks and am acting as a mentor on the Go and Elixir tracks.
+I am also pursuing many of the [Exercism](https://exercism.io/profiles/buddhamagnet) tracks and am acting as a mentor on the Go track.

-I am also a cloud native, primarily working with AWS and serverless with a large stack of technologies including ElasticSearch, Varnish, Nginx, Lambda, SQS, SNS, EC2, Docker, and S3.

 ## MOST RECENT PROJECTS